The Elephant Sanctuary in Tennessee

-The Elephant Sanctuary in Tennessee in Hohenwald, Tennessee, is a non-profit organization licensed by the U.S. Department of Agriculture (USDA) and the Tennessee Wildlife Resources Agency (TWRA), and a member of the Association of Zoos (AZA).
-Founded in 1995, The Sanctuary has provided a home to 28 elephants, all retired from zoos and circuses.
+The Elephant Sanctuary in Tennessee in Hohenwald, Tennessee, is a non-profit organization licensed by the U.S. Department of Agriculture (USDA) and the Tennessee Wildlife Resources Agency (TWRA), and a member of both the Association of Zoos and Aquariums (AZA) and the Global Federation of Animal Sanctuaries (GFAS).
+Founded in 1995, The Sanctuary has provided a home to 32 elephants retired from zoos and circuses.
 The Elephant Sanctuary provides these elephants with a natural habitat, individualized care for life, and the opportunity to live out their lives in a safe haven dedicated to their well being.
 The elephant habitats are not open to the public.

 At over 2700 acre, the sanctuary consists of three separate and protected, natural habitat environments for Asian and African elephants; a 2200 acre Asian facility, a 200 acre quarantine area and a 300 acre African habitat.

 The Elephant Sanctuary in Tennessee has a four-star rating from Charity Navigator.

 History

-In 1995, Carol Buckley purchased a 113 acre parcel of land in Lewis County, Tennessee, and built a barn to retire her elephant Tarra.
-Shortly after The Elephant Sanctuary(TES) was established and acquired their non profit status.
-In 1999 the property was purchased from Buckley by the non profit organization.
-Buckley was the guarantor for the loan for second barn added in 1999 at which time 4 elephants had been rescued and living with Tarra.
+In 1995, Carol Buckley purchased a 113 acre parcel of land in Lewis County, Tennessee, and built a barn to retire her elephant, Tarra.
+Shortly after, The Elephant Sanctuary (TES) was established and acquired their non profit status.
+In 1999, the property was purchased from Buckley by the non profit organization.
+Buckley was the guarantor for the loan for a second barn added in 1999 at which time four elephants had been rescued and living with Tarra.
 In 2001, a 700 acre section of land with a 25 acre lake was acquired.
 Another 1840 acre were purchased and the sanctuary expanded to 2700 acre in 2003.
-Again Buckley was the guarantor for the loan.
+Again, Buckley was the guarantor for the loan.
 The first two African elephants were accepted for the new African habitat in 2004.
-The existing herd of Asian elephants, now numbering 7, was relocated to a new 2200 acre habitat to accommodate eight incoming elephants who needed to be quarantined in 2005.
+The existing herd of Asian elephants was relocated to a new 2200 acre habitat to accommodate eight incoming elephants who needed to be quarantined in 2005.
 This new area includes a 22000 sqft barn and 20000 sqft hay barn which is able to hold up to 35,000 bales of hay.

 Facilities

 The development of the Sanctuary was done in several stages.
 It was originally built in phases and then expanded whenever funding was available or the elephants needed more space or accommodation.
 Twenty miles of double fencing encloses The Elephant Sanctuary's 2700 acre.
 Heated barns located in the Asia, Africa, and Quarantine Habitats offer additional warmth during the cooler winter months.
-The Asia and Africa barn designed were conceptualized by co-founders Carol Buckley and Scott Blais and were constructed using Leadership in Environmental and Energy design plans.
+The Asia and Africa barn designs were conceptualized by the co-founders and were constructed using Leadership in Environmental and Energy design plans.
 The facilities have many features that protect the environment and reduce their carbon footprint.

+As of 2025, fourteen elephants have homes at the Elephant Sanctuary.